simonegymondo/BucketFillCompare/README.md

 Conclusions

 Along with functionality testig, some efficiency measurements were taken.
+The following are results average from 10 runs.

 ### Timing (ms)